 If you don’t have a spiralizer, it makes creating veggie noodles a breeze! *Paid affiliate link

-- 2 Small to medium-sized zucchini sliced using a spiral slicer
+- 2 zucchini small to medium size, sliced using a spiral slicer

-- 2 tbsp of sun dried tomatoes packed in olive oil minced
+- 2 tbsp sun-dried tomatoes packed in olive oil minced

-- 1/4 cup of thin sliced red onions using a mandolin slicer
+- ¼ cup red onions thinly sliced using a mandolin slicer

 - 2 tbsp store-bought lemon vinaigrette dressing Or this homemade vinaigrette